Gerontechnology: Gerontological design

 Gerontological design focuses on providing effective solutions to improve the way of life for aging people, through gerontological knowledge and design research methods to obtain a better understanding of individuals' preferences and requirements.

 Gerontological design also refers specifically to the study and practice of building design methods that support older users in the built environment.
 Some universities host professors, commonly in architecture or interior design departments, that specialize in the study and teaching of this design specialization.
 Not only does this include the examination of building design characteristics that impact older adults' physiological well-being, but it can also include the investigation of building design characteristics that impact informational needs (i.e. finding one's way around in a space) or social interaction needs (Campbell, 2012).

-Between 2008 and 2030, Singapore will witness an age profile shift in its population's history.
+Between 2008 and 2030, Singapore will witness a shift in its population's age profile.
 In 2005, one in 12 residents was 65 years or older.
 By 2030, one in five residents will be 65 years or older.
-Studies show that in 2002, 7% of the world's population is aged 65 and above.
+Studies show that in 2002, 7% of the world's population was aged 65 and above.
 By 2050, it is envisaged that the percentage could rise to nearly 17%.
 The ageing population and its impact on economics, politics, education and lifestyle is no longer an isolated issue but a global concern.
 Products and services relevant to the "silver industry" or the "mature market" increasingly abound in the marketplace.
 The demand for designers with a keen sense for the aging population's needs who employ gerontological design process knowledge concomitantly rises.